ChromaPDX/signet/README.md

 ## Layer 0

+Storage to binary

 * a *signet* is physical mark, most often represented with Chroma's pinwheel.
 * a *signet* can also be distributed as a QR, Aztec, Jabcode, Databar, or other data carrying mark.
 This typically mandates a smaller footprint, inclusive of the payload and signatures.
 * Being stored or transmitted digitally, a signet may be represented as binary, or as a [multibase](https://github.com/multiformats/multibase/blob/master/multibase.csv) string.

 ## Layer 1

-Layer 1 of Signet aims to resolve uniterrupted binary to a graph of multicodec identifiers and optionally their associated binary counterparts.

-only exist as part of a particular system's implementation code or state tree.
+Binary to multicodec graph

-Signet protocol would like to encode small [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv) graphs as uninterrupted binary with minimum overhead.
+Signet protocol aims to allow small [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv) graphs to be encoded as uninterrupted binary with minimum overhead.
 Similiar to a usb descriptor, this can be accomplished by simply setting lengths for codecs that do not have a fixed length.
 Then, with the addition of a few basic index and container types, one can communicate indentified statements portably.

 ### Signet descriptor types allow for encoding of multiple multicodecs in a single byte stream
 | version | name | data | details |